doriguzzi/lucid-ddos/README.md

-This work has been partially funded by the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement no. 815141 (DECENTER project).
+This work has been partially funded by the European Union’s Horizon 2020 Research and Innovation Programme under grant agreements no. 815141 (DECENTER project) and n.
+833685 (SPIDER project).

 ## License